 COLLEGE PREPARATORY UPPER SCHOOL

-Upper School provides a rigorous college-preparatory, character-based curriculum that prepares students for the global community.
+Upper School provides a rigorous college-preparatory, a character-based curriculum that prepares students for the global community.
 Upper School provides a meaningful curriculum that connects students’ lives with the larger community.
 Students from over 12 different countries learn and interact on a daily basis.
 Personalized college guidance helps each student find and select the best college and university that will meet their life goals and ambitions.

 Abi K, Photo Essay